-Learning Hebrew helps you explore the Middle East.
-Studying the Holocaust is crucial for understanding modernity and the threat of genocide today.
-Judaism and Jewish religious texts are a classic focus for the study of religion.
-And when you pursue a more unique passion or interest, it actually makes you stand out.
-Take a course, attend an event, and open your mind.
+Take Yiddish to examine the history of radical socialism.
+Study the Holocaust to understand the threat of genocide today.
+Learn about Judaism and Jewish religious texts--a classic focus for the study of religion.
+Consider how Jews disrupt categories like race, ethnicity, diaspora, and nationality.
+When you pursue a unique passion or interest, it actually makes you stand out!

 Knowing that there is a place on campus for students of all backgrounds to learn more about Jewish history and ideology as well as to investigate contemporary applications of Jewish thought has been so important to my educational and personal growth...

 Ben Liad Schwartz

 As a freshman, I enrolled in a Jewish Studies course with Charlotte Fonrobert.
 The intimacy of the class was enhanced by Charlotte's personal dedication to her students, a combination which I came to see was emphasized and actualized by the actions of the Taube Center.
 As the recipient of the Bernard Kaufman Research award, I was fortunate to have my independent research funded and facilitated by the Center, as well as to have Charlotte's expertise while conducting my research.
 My research currently deals with LGBTQ+ reform within Orthodox Jewish communities in the United States.
 Knowing that there is a place on campus for students of all backgrounds to learn more about Jewish history and ideology as well as to investigate contemporary applications of Jewish thought has been so important to my educational and personal growth, and I am immensely grateful to the staff and supporters of the Taube Center who made my Stanford experience what it is today.

 Ben double majored in Religious Studies and Biology and minored in Jewish Studies.

 Class of 2012